bonnag/bonnag.com/blog/index.md

 Or even AI generated physical objects (is that wise?).

-I used https://openscad.org/ to turn simple instructions into 3d models that BambuStudio could print.
+I used [OpenSCAD](https://openscad.org/) to turn simple instructions into 3d models that BambuStudio could print.
 It reminded me a bit of using [Logo to move turtles](https://www.transum.org/software/Logo/).

-Here's the code - can you guess what it is yet?
+Here's the code - with comments - can you guess what it is yet?

 ```
 // the final part is made up of the first part,